 - Warranty and Trial: Leesa and Purple both offer a 100-night trial and a 10-year warranty.
 They will replace your mattress for free if there’s a manufacturing error.

-- Materials: Ghostbed and Leesa have similar construction with three layers.
-Ghostbed’s top layer is a 1.5 inch of natural latex provide extra support and cushion, whereas Leesa utilizes Avena foam on its top layer for cushion, bounce, and breathability.
+- Materials: Comparing Leesa vs Ghostbed will indicate they have a similar construction with three layers.
+Ghostbed’s top layer is a 1.5 inch of natural latex provides extra support and cushion, whereas Leesa utilizes specialist foam on its top layer for cushion, bounce, and breathability.

 - Warranty and Trial: Offering 101 nights, Ghostbed provides one extra night over Leesa’s 100-night trial and double the warranty at 20 years, which is one of the best warranties around.